ofirgall/learn-nvim/chapters/04-copy-paste-visual.md

 # Copy, Paste and Visual Mode
-The default behavior of vim isn't to copy to your OS clipboard, instead it copies to a `register`, which can be the OS clipboard.
+The default behavior of vim doesn't copy to your OS clipboard, but instead copies to a `register`, which can also be the OS clipboard.

 ## Copy and paste with specifying registers
-To yank (copy) a text you can copy the text from `NORMAL` mode with the `y` operator combined with a `movement` or you can enter `visual` mode with `v` and yank the text with `y`.
+To yank (copy) a text, you can copy the text from `NORMAL` mode with the `y` operator combined with a `movement` ,or you can enter `visual` mode with `v` and yank the text with `y`.

-A text is being copied to the registers when you `change` and `delete` text too.
+A text is copied to the registers when you `change` and `delete` text too.

 To paste the yanked result you can use:
 * `p` - paste after the cursor